← Back to Blog

 The Real Problem: Subscription Fees vs. Actual Income

-FeetFinder charges creators subscription fees.
+FeetFinder charges creators seller platform fees.

 To stay active as a seller, you typically pay between $4.99–$14.99/month, depending on the plan.
-That's on top of the 10% cut of your sales.
+That's on top of the 10%–15% seller service fee on sales.

 Example: $100 in FeetFinder Sales vs. Footly